 Don’t try to push your dog into more exercise if he can’t take it anymore.
 Not only could this disrupt their trusting relationship, but it could also even cause injury to your Maltese.

-One of the typical conditions in Maltese is patellar luxation.
+One of the typical conditions in Maltese is patella luxation.
 This means that the kneecap slips out of its guide.
 If you overload your Maltese, you can increase this and other injury risks.

 To introduce your Maltese to running longer distances, you must proceed gently.
 Start with short distances of 1 mile and see how he responds.